goosefacetiscali/GDPRtiscalitest/readme.md

    - Click on `Add secret`.
 ----------------------------------------------------------------
    - Repeat the process to create another secret:
+   - Click on the `New repository secret` button.
    - In the `Name` field, enter `AWS_SECRET`.
    - In the `Value` field, paste your Secret Access Key from the `rootkey.csv` made earlier.
    - Click on `Add secret`.

 Once these secrets are set up, your GitHub Actions workflows will have the necessary permissions to access AWS resources securely.

+6. You must now enable workflows for the GDPR repository, to do this you should click the actions tab at the top of the page, here you will see a green box which you must click to enable workflows.

 ### Creating an S3 Bucket for Terraform State Storage